helloimlixin/IMDb-Data-Studio/README.md

-# IMDB-Data-Studio
+# IMDb Data Studio
-Web applications for visualization and analysis of IMDB Database using Spring Framework.
+Web application for visualization and analysis of IMDB Database using Spring Framework.